AdobeDocs/commerce-admin.en/help/b2b/install.md

 These installation instructions apply to Adobe Commerce deployed on premises.
 Installation instructions for projects deployed on cloud infrastructure are available in the [Commerce Cloud Infrastructure Guide](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/b2b-module.html).

+The B2B for Adobe Commerce extension is only available for Adobe Commerce v2.2.0 or later.
+It is installed after installing Adobe Commerce.

 Install the most recent version of the B2B extension that is supported on the deployed Adobe Commerce version.

 ## Requirements